qzhuae/MarkdownNotes/ELEC5470Project.md

 __Gaussian Process Regression__

-## Convexity in Gaussian Process Regression

 ## Convexity in Value at Risk
+Looks pretty difficult and I'm not really interested in.

 ## Convexity in Bayesian Optimization

 With relationship to different distributions

+## Convexity in Gaussian Process Regression
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4NDI1MDQ4OCwtNzU4MTYwMTY2LC01OT
-Y2MjM3MzIsMTY3Njg4Njk1XX0=
+eyJoaXN0b3J5IjpbMTA0ODEyNDYxMiwtNzg0MjUwNDg4LC03NT
+gxNjAxNjYsLTU5NjYyMzczMiwxNjc2ODg2OTVdfQ==
 -->